-(3) Brian McManus's May 2016 bonus of \$1,500,000 was in recognition of his performance rendered between June 1, 2015 and May 31, 2016.
-Any bonus for the 12-month period beginning June 1, 2016 will be approved by the Board of Directors at a meeting scheduled for May 3, 2017.
+(2) Brian McManus's May 2017 bonus of \$1,000,000 was in recognition of his performance rendered between June 1, 2016 and May 31, 2017.
+Any bonus for the 12-month period beginning June 1, 2017 will be approved by the Board of Directors at a meeting scheduled for May 2, 2018.

-(4) Calculated by multiplying the number of vested RSUs by \$47.37, being the six-month average trading price of the Corporation's shares on the TSX immediately preceding the March 25, 2016 vesting date.
-Mr. Sylvester's RSUs amounts were paid in U.S. dollars and amounted to US\$91,318.
+(3) Calculated by multiplying the number of vested RSUs by \$43.25912, being the six-month average trading price of the Corporation's shares on the TSX immediately preceding the March 17, 2017 vesting date.
+Mr. Sylvester's RSUs amounts were paid in U.S. dollars and amounted to US\$64,078.
+Mr. Comerford's RSUs amounts were paid in U.S. dollars and amounted to US\$51,747.

-(5) Represents amounts received under the Corporation's Profit Sharing Plan in 2017 in recognition of both financial performance targets attained by the Corporation and performance rendered by the individual during the year ended December 31, 2016.
+(4) Represents amounts received under the Corporation's Profit Sharing Plan in 2018 in recognition of both financial performance targets attained by the Corporation and performance rendered by the individual during the year ended December 31, 2017.
 As Senior Vice-President and Chief Financial Officer, Mr. Vachon's bonus falls outside the Corporation's Profit Sharing Plan.

-(6) The Canadian dollar amounts for Mr. Sylvester and Mr. Comerford were determined by multiplying the U.S dollar amounts by 1.3427, being the Bank of Canada's closing exchange rate at year end.
+(5) The Canadian dollar amounts for Mr. Sylvester and Mr. Comerford were determined by dividing the Canadian dollar amounts by 1.3276, being the six month average of the Bank of Canada's closing exchange rate for the period immediately preceding the May 17, 2017 vesting date.

-(7) Michael Sylvester's non-equity incentive plan compensation was paid in U.S dollars and amounted to US\$255,000.
+(6) Michael Sylvester's non-equity incentive plan compensation was paid in U.S dollars and amounted to US\$240,000.

-(8) Kevin Comerford's non-equity incentive plan compensation was paid in U.S. dollars and amounted to US\$160,000.
+(7) Kevin Comerford's non-equity incentive plan compensation was paid in U.S. dollars and amounted to US\$155,000.